-Operation on Stack : Push , Arithmetic Expression , Polish Notation , Quick Sort : An Application of Stack , Complexity of Quick Sort , Recursion , Tower of Hanoi , Representation of Queue , Deques , Priority Queues.
+Array representation of stacks/Operation on Stack: Push and pop, Arithmetic Expressions; Polish Notation, Evaluation of a postfix expression, Transforming infix expression into postfix expressions.
+Quick Sort: An Application of Stack, Complexity of Quick Sort, Recursion: Factorial function, Fibonacci sequence and Towers of HANOI.
+Representation of Queue, Operations performed on Queues, Deques and Priority Queues.